testit-tms/api-client-java/docs/AutoTestsApi.md

 Unlink autotest from work item

-&lt;br&gt;Use case  &lt;br&gt;User sets autotest internal (guid format) or global (integer format) identifier  &lt;br&gt;[Optional] User sets workitem internal (guid format) or global (integer format) identifier  &lt;br&gt;User runs method execution  &lt;br&gt;System finds the autotest by the autotest identifier  &lt;br&gt;              [Optional] if workitem id is set by User, System finds the workitem by the workitem identifier and unlinks it              from autotest.                &lt;br&gt;[Optional] Otherwise, if workitem id is not specified, System unlinks all workitems linked to autotest.  &lt;br&gt;System returns no content response
+ Use case   User sets autotest internal (guid format) or global (integer format) identifier   [Optional] User sets workitem internal (guid format) or global (integer format) identifier   User runs method execution   System finds the autotest by the autotest identifier                 [Optional] if workitem id is set by User, System finds the workitem by the workitem identifier and unlinks it              from autotest.
+[Optional] Otherwise, if workitem id is not specified, System unlinks all workitems linked to autotest.
+System returns no content response

 ### Example
 ```java